EphemeralSpace/docs/src/design/roundflow/station-events.md

 ## Examples
 - **Good |** Meteors: Serves as a gradual destruction of exterior fixtures and provides low-stakes repair gameplay on the external parts of the station.
 - **Bad |** Immovable Rod: Essentially a meteor turned up way too high.
 A single rod can not only kill several people, but instantly cripple core station infrastructure with no way to recover or repair it.
+- **Good |** Vent Clog: The event is dangerous, but is clearly called out in advance and can be countered given you have appropriate gear or access to maintenance.
+- **Bad |** Space Dust: The dust itself can break windows or hit spacefaring players at any point, without giving them a fair warning.
 - **Good |** Radiation Storm: While it can be deadly, the event alerts the people on station and provides an opportunity to evade it.
-- **Bad |** Vent Critters: The various mobs are often too powerful to realistically be defeated by players, leading to them causing an excessive amount of damage.
-- **Good |** Carp Migration: The carps are relatively easy to defeat and their AI is able to accomplish their behavior.
-- **Bad |** Closet Skeleton: The skeleton's efficacy and impact is determined entirely be the player who gets the role, leading to wildly different power level and impact from round to round.
+- **Bad |** Closet Skeleton: The skeleton can vary in danger greatly depending on who's playing it, leading to wildly different power level and impact from round to round.